Bart-teerba/PintOS/doc/project2.md

 ### 2. Algorithms

 - Before any file operation call through the `syscall_handler`, we will have to call `validate_addr()` (implemented in task2) to validate the input argument address.
-If not, we simply exit.
+If not valid, we simply return -1 to user.
 - After validating the arguments, we will have to obtain the global lock `filesys_lock` so that no multiple ﬁlesystem functions are called concurrently.
-After that, we should retrieve the arguments from `argv`, call the corresponding file operation functions provided by `filesys` according to the input system call number.
+After that, we should retrieve the arguments from `argv`, call the corresponding file operation functions according to the input system call number.
-- Note: Right before each function returns to user, we release the global lock `filesys_lock`.
-To avoid  being verbose, we don't repeat this in each file operation function.
+- Note: Right before we return to user, we should release the global lock `filesys_lock`.
+To avoid  being verbose, we don't repeat this inside each function.
 - The details of each functions are as follows:

 - `bool create (const char *file, unsigned initial_size)`:

-  - Call `filesys_create (const char *name, off_t initial_size)`. store the return value in `success` to return to user.
+  - Call `filesys_create (const char *name, off_t initial_size)`.
+Return the return value in `success` to user.

 - `bool remove (const char *file) `:

-  - Call `filesys_remove (const char *name)`. store the return value in `success` to return to user.
+  - Call `filesys_remove (const char *name)`.
+Return the return value in `success` to user.

 - `int open (const char *file)`

   - Call `filesys_open (const char *name)`.
   - Check the returned `file*` pointer, if it's `NULL`, return `-1` to users, meaning failure.
-  - Otherwise, we should call `add_file(struct file* file)`, which uses the global `next_fd_to_use` and the returned `file *` to initialize a `struct fd_file_map` and add it to current thread's `fd_list`, which stores the mapping between file descriptors and `file *` per thread.
-Increment the `next_fd_to_use`  by 1.
-Return the old `next_fd_to_use` to user.
+  - Otherwise, we should call `add_file(struct file* file)`, which find the next usable file descriptor in `fd_spots` and the returned `file *` to initialize a `struct fd_file_map`, and add it to current thread's `fd_list`, which stores the mapping between file descriptors and `file *` per thread.
+Return the used `fd` to user.

 - `int filesize (int fd)`